Guidance

 Registers

 6.71.
 S.156 of the Act requires licensing authorities to maintain a register of the premises licences that it has issued.
 The register must be made available, at any reasonable time, to the public who may request copies of the entries.
-Authorities should ensure that information regarding the location of the registers (eg on the website, in the council offices), when they can be viewed, and the cost of obtaining copies is made available to the public.
+Authorities should ensure that information regarding the location of the registers (for example, on the website, in the council offices), when they can be viewed, and the cost of obtaining copies is made available to the public.

 6.72.
 A database of premises licences is available on the Commission’s website and consists of information submitted by licensing authorities.
 The register is published with the caveat that the Commission cannot provide any assurance on the completeness and accuracy of this data.
 The Commission recommends that licensing authorities should be contacted directly for accurate and up-to-date premises information.